Day 365 · Thursday, December 31

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 365, Good to All.
+This is By God's Call — day 365, Come, Lord Jesus.

 Stay close to God.
 Pray — then act.
-I'll see you tomorrow, my friend.
+Happy New Year, my friend.
+See you tomorrow — in Genesis 1.